isomerpages/moh-hib/_help-and-resources/Timelines, Resources, Funding/Implementation Resources.md

 </tr>
 </tbody>
 </table>
-<h2><strong>Cyber and Data Security Providers</strong></h2>
+<h2><strong>Cybersecurity and Data Security Providers</strong></h2>
 <p>In today’s digital landscape, cybersecurity and data security are paramount
 for organisations of all sizes.
-Healthcare organisations will accordingly be required to comply with cyber and data security requirements under the HIA, including the Cyber and Data Security Essentials.
-For assistance with implementing the necessary security measures, healthcare organisations may wish to approach any of the Cyber and Data Security providers in the list linked below.</p>
+Healthcare organisations will accordingly be required to comply with cyber and data security requirements under the HIA, including the Cybersecurity and Data Security Essentials.
+For assistance with implementing the necessary security measures, healthcare organisations may wish to approach any of the Cybersecurity and Data Security providers in the list linked below.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><a href="https://www.csa.gov.sg/our-programmes/support-for-enterprises/sg-cyber-safe-programme/cybersecurity-certification-for-organisations/ciso-as-a-service-to-develop-cybersecurity-health-plan/#7b1f437b924c56fdd61511b8d16e12e7" rel="noopener nofollow" target="_blank">CISO as-a-Service to develop Cybersecurity Health Plan</a>